odpi/egeria-docs/site/docs/practices/coco-pharmaceuticals/scenarios/creating-data-governance-program/overview.md

 * How do they automate the measurement and monitoring of these principles.

-For example, for the principle *Information users are identified* Ivan may define additional security principles such as
+For example, for the principle *Information users are identified* Ivor may define additional security principles such as

 * *Everyone has their own user logon*
 * *Passwords must be changed frequently*